ninrod/nin-emacs-mode/README.md

 NIN-EMACS-MODE
 =======

-This plugin fixes some keyboard issues with zsh.
-Emacs mode has a least surprise factor over vi-mode.
-Use this for non-vi oriented people.
+* This plugin fixes some keyboard issues with zsh.

+* `Emacs mode` has a __least surprise__ factor over `vi-mode`.
+Use this for non-vi oriented people, which should be the entire planet minus a few brave individuals.